 Knowing what to look for and how to fix tire problems can be more difficult than it seems.
-It makes good sense to work with tire professionals as needed, and raise the bar in the workplace with focused training and education.
+It’s imperative to work with tire professionals as needed, and raise the bar in the workplace with focused training and education.
 Here are just a few tips to keep in mind when it comes to tire maintenance:

 - Experience is a virtue: consider using a professional tire installer to install, replace, and repair tires.

-- Opt for a reputable tire supplier over the cheapest option, whether you’re purchasing new tires or retreads.
+- Opt for a reputable tire supplier over the cheapest option.

 - Educate maintenance staff on how to safely inspect all tires for defects and damage.